edm1/pipe2q/README.md

 ## Installation

+#### Clone repository
-You can either clone the git repository or copy the pipe2q.py script into your home directory.
-For example, to clone the repository in a folder called 'programs' then add a link in your local bin, you could:
+You can either clone the git repository or copy the `pipe2q.py` script into your home directory.
+To clone the repository into ~/programs:

 ```bash
 # Make programs directory if it doesn't exist, then change to directory